Bio3SS/Bio3SS.github.io/deferred.md

 * Make sure you have your calculator ready, and that you have a quiet place to work with good internet
 * Prepare to spend two hours out of touch with the rest of the world (just as you would for a regular exam)

-At 9:00 on Monday:
+At 10:00 AM on Thursday:

-* First, download and review the [resource sheet](/materials/final.resource.test.pdf)
+* First, download and review the [resource sheet](/materials/deferred.resource.test.pdf)
+	* This is not available yet, but will be on Thursday morning
 * Next, fill in the [exam on Avenue](https://avenue.cllmcmaster.ca/d2l/lms/quizzing/user/quiz_summary.d2l?qi=115716&ou=315235)

 I will be available [on email](mailto:dushoff@mcmaster.ca) for the length of the test.
 Do not email anybody else during this time for any reason.

-Before Noon, please
+__When you finish__, please

 * [Email me](mailto:dushoff@mcmaster.ca) from your McMaster address to say "I certify that I completed the 3SS exam without any assistance of any kind other than course notes."